arthurlormeauwall/Atl/README.md

 * C++ 17
 * CMake 3.25.1

-This repo contains ATL library in "atl" directory and an usage example in "example" directory.
+This repo contains 2 directories :
+- atl : ATL library
+- example : example usage containing an app, a static lib linked to the app, test of this lib and atl runner.

 - [Overview] : overview of ATL archicture and how you can use the library in your project.
 - [How to use ATL] : how to create and run your tests